Templating with RazorEngine for Print Forms

 }

-Alternatively, instead of printing, you can get fully formatted text using the FormatDocumentOnPrintingDevice operation.
+Alternatively, instead of printing, you can obtain a fully formatted text using the operation FormatDocumentOnPrintingDevice.